stffrdhrn/sdram-controller/readme.md

 ```

-From tje above diafram most signals should be pretty much self explainatory.
+From the above diagram most signals should be pretty much self explainatory.
 Here are some important points for now.
 It will be expanded on later.
  - `haddr` is equivelant to the concatenation of `{bank, row, column}`
  - `rd_enable` should be set to high once an address is presented on the `addr` bus and we wish to read data.
  - `wr_enable` should be set to high once `addr` and `data` is presented on the bus